2023 Emmy Awards: "Succession" leads with 27 nominations as HBO ties network record

 "Succession," which also led the pack of nominees in 2022, dominated the roster again this year, with 27 nominations in total for its final season.

 The announcement — hosted by Yvette Nicole Brown, of "A Black Lady Sketch Show" and "Community," and Frank Scherma, who chairs the Television Academy — came at a tense time for Hollywood.
-Much of the industry is shut down as a deadline looms for more than 160,000 members of the SAG/AFTRA union, in addition to television and film writers, who have been on strike for over two months now.
+Much of the industry is shut down as a deadline looms for more than 160,000 members of the SAG/AFTRA union, in addition to television and film writers, who have been on strike since May.
 Opening Wednesday's presentation, Scherma said, "We hope the ongoing guild negotiations can come to an equitable and swift resolution."

 Outstanding variety talk series